The following child protection issues remain the major protection challenges in Ukraine:

 3. Justice for children

-In recent years, significantly fewer children have been remanded to judicial care.
-In 2017, the Government established a cross-sectoral coordination mechanism to develop a comprehensive system of justice for children, including a Law on Justice for Children.
-However, the justice system needs adjusting to meet needs and protect the rights of child victims and witnesses, as well as other children in contact with the law.
+Improvements in justice for children has led to reduction in the number of children remanded to judicial care.
+In 2017, Ukraine introduced a cross-sectoral coordination mechanism to develop a comprehensive system of justice for children, including a Law on Justice for Children.
+However, the justice system still needs adjustment to meet needs and protect the rights of child victims and witnesses, as well as other children in contact with the law.

 4. Children affected by humanitarian situations